Ice Saints

-The Ice Saints are St. Mamertus, St. Pancras, and St. Servatius (and in some countries, Saint Boniface of Tarsus, May 14).
-They are so named because their feast days fall on the days of May 11, May 12 and May 13 respectively, which often saw the last cold snap of the season.
+The Ice Saints are Mamertus, Pancras of Rome, Servatius of Tongeren and Boniface of Tarsus.
+They are so named because their feast days fall on the days of May 11, May 12, May 13 and May 14 respectively, which often saw the last cold snap of the season.
+In some countries, only three are included in the Ice Saints, and Sophia of Rome (May 15) can be added in some areas.

-In the United Kingdom, the term blackthorn winter is an old phrase originating in rural England to describe colder spring air.
+In the United Kingdom, the term 'blackthorn winter' is an old phrase originating in rural England to describe a cold period in early spring when blackthorn is in flower.

 Folklore

-In parts of the Northern Hemisphere, the period from May 12 to May 15 is often believed to bring a brief spell of colder weather in many years, including the last nightly frosts of the spring.
+In parts of the Northern Hemisphere, the period from May 11 to May 15 is often believed to bring a brief spell of colder weather in many years, including the last nightly frosts of the spring.
 Pupils of Galileo confirmed this weather pattern for the years 1655-70 and reported a marked cold snap over the days of the Ice Saints.
 However, in 1902 William Dines, President of the Royal Meteorological Society, used modern statistical techniques to demonstrate that the Ice Saints were a myth, brought about by selective reporting.
-On the other hand, a review of Kew Gardens data from 1941 to 1969 showed that 13 May was usually the warmest day of the month, and was followed by a sharp drop in temperature.
+A review of Kew Gardens data from 1941 to 1969 showed that May 13 was usually the warmest day of the month, and was followed by a sharp drop in temperature.

 It is thought that the tradition originated during the Middle Ages, when it was important for farmers not to sow their crops too early so that the last frost would not destroy the harvest.
-In southern Germany, many gardeners don't plant until the end of the "Eisheilige," the four successive feast days of the "ice saints" Mamertus, Pancras, Servatus and Boniface — May 11-14.
+In southern Germany, many gardeners do not plant until the end of the "Eisheilige", the four successive feast days of the "ice saints" Mamertus, Pancras, Servatius and Boniface, May 11–14.
 The chilly period ends with "Sophientag" on May 15, named for St. Sophia of Rome.
-Other names for the late season chill include the “Eismanner” or "Icemen Days".
+Other names for the late season chill include the Eismänner or "Icemen Days".